 Inspired by a hobbit’s love for bread, eggs, apples, and honey I prepared baked apple french toast with slices of apple between the bread and topped it off with streusel.
 Served with a side of sausage, all my hobbit friends were satisfied (see below for proof that hobbits were present).
 At least until the next meal 2 hours later.

 The next meal was elevensies, served at 11am of course.
-This consisted of lemas bread wrapped in crafted mallorn leaves – you can find out about that and the rest of the menu on my Lord of the Rings Menu post.
+This consisted of lembas bread wrapped in crafted mallorn leaves – you can find out about that and the rest of the menu on my Lord of the Rings Menu post.

 Side note: One of my friends has celiac and I was able to make her own portion of this French toast using gluten-free bread and gluten-free oats.
 In the past I’ve also made it with dairy-free milk so no matter your dietary restrictions, you can still enjoy this with the appropriate substitutions!